stuartellis/sve-personal-website/content/articles/helmfile.md

 Many administrators use [GitOps](https://www.gitops.tech/) systems like [Flux](https://fluxcd.io/flux/) or [Argo CD](https://argo-cd.readthedocs.io/en/stable/) that run on a Kubernetes cluster and continuously apply a configuration.
 You can deploy a GitOps system on a cluster with Helmfile, or you could manage all of the configuration of a cluster with just Helmfile.

 Helmfile is particularly useful for clusters that are temporary or should change rapidly as part of another process.
-For example, you might use it to configure development Kubernetes clusters on laptops, or as part of a CI process that deploys test clusters on demand.
+For example, you might use it to configure development Kubernetes clusters on laptops, or in a CI pipeline that deploys test clusters on demand.

 > This article is written for Helmfile 1.1 and above.

 ## How It Works

 Each Helmfile configuration consists of one of more YAML files that describe a set of [Helm releases](https://helm.sh/docs/intro/using_helm/#three-big-concepts).
 These YAML files can include templating and lookups.
-You can define multiple [environments](https://helmfile.readthedocs.io/en/stable/#environment) within the same Helmfile configuration.
+You can define multiple [environments](https://helmfile.readthedocs.io/en/stable/#environment) within the same Helmfile configuration, to provide different sets of values and for use in conditions.

 > There is a [published YAML schema for Helmfile configuration](https://www.schemastore.org/helmfile.json), so that you can validate your configuration files with standard tools.